cernbox/smashbox/protocol/checksum.md

 Server may provide the X-OC-Checksum response header with the GET request.
 If X-OC-Checksum is provides then client may use it to verify the checksum on the final destination.

+In case of byte-range request the X-OC-Checksum response header is the checksum of the entire file (like for the GET of the entire file).

 ## Chunked PUT

 X-OC-Checksum of the entire file content is sent with every chunk PUT request (and of course should not change during the upload).